 Moss can also mean that your lawn is getting acidic.
 If you are growing grass, the goal is a neutral pH.
 Get a soil test (often free or done for a small fee through your local County Cooperative Extension office).
 If your lawn is acidic, you’ll need to apply lime to it; the Extension folks can advise you.

-You may also want to redraw the boundary between your garden beds and grass.
+You may wish to redraw the boundary between your garden beds and grass in springtime.
 Wider beds mean less lawn care, too.
-Here’s how to do it: Use a garden hose to mark out a nice line for your garden beds.
+Here’s a simple way to do it yourself: Use a garden hose to mark out a nice line for your garden beds.
 Then, along this bed line, take a sharp metal edger and drive it into the ground as deep as it will go.
 Dig all along the hose line and then remove the grass that’s there, creating a nice bed.
 Once done, fill up the bed with 2 to 3 inches of mulch (pine bark is a good choice)—or you’ll just get a bed of weeds!
-(See photo below.)
-Now transplant or plant some flowers!
+Then you’re ready to transplant or plant perennial flowers.

-You may be relieved to know that the first mow really shouldn’t occur until the grass level reaches 2 to 3 inches tall.
+Mow the lawn when the grass level reaches 2 to 3 inches tall.
 The lawn needs time to recover after winter.
-We’re becoming fans of “mowing high.”
-Longer grass shades the earth underneath, which allows fewer weed seeds to sprout.
-Also, you won’t need to water your lawn as often.
+However, if the grass grows too long, it shades the roots, which allows fewer weed seeds to sprout.

 If you use a traditional lawn mower, spring is the time to clean (or replace) the filter and spark plugs.
 It’s important to sharpen the mower blade every month or two for a clean cut.
 When you just rip grass and leave it with open cuts, you leave your yard susceptible to fungi and disease.
 See more about lawn care.

-Not everything on this list is necessary for every yard, but we think that we’ve covered everything that you’ll need to think about this spring!
+Not everything on this list is necessary for every yard, but we think that we’ve covered most of what you need to know for spring!